hannesdatta/course-odcm/content/docs/course/modules/module4/_index.md

 ---
 weight: 4
-title: Week 4) Lab week + debugging
+title: Week 4) Lab week
-description: Work on your projects and debug your code
+description: Work on your projects, with a focus on running the data collection and debugging code.
 bookCollapseSection: true
 ---

+# Week 4) Lab week

 ## Self-study
 - Debugging *prerecorded*